Glargod/LTPE/README.md

 # LTPE — Line-of-Sight Priority-Guided Escape

-A sparse, goal-biased exploration algorithm designed for **survival** in irregular, unmapped 3D (and high-stress 2D) environments where reaching safety — or escorting others — efficiently matters more than building a complete map.
+A sparse, goal-biased exploration algorithm designed for **survival and responsible coordination** in irregular, unmapped, and hostile environments — where reaching safety, or protecting others, matters more than building a perfect map.

-LTPE was created for real-world scenarios like cave rescue, underwater escape, special operations navigation, and high-pressure search missions under uncertainty and threat.
+What began as a simple question — *what if an algorithm could quietly consult something larger than its immediate data?* — evolved into LTPE.

 ## Core Philosophy

-In unknown spaces, **any safe path to the objective** is often better than the mathematically shortest path.
-LTPE prioritizes speed, robustness, low computational cost, and responsible decision-making over exhaustive mapping.
+In unknown and chaotic spaces, **any safe path to the objective** is often better than the mathematically optimal one.
+LTPE prioritizes speed, robustness, low computational cost, and coherent decision-making under pressure.

+At its heart lies a simple idea: when logic alone is insufficient, a lightweight ritual of internal alignment can help the system choose more wisely.

 ## Key Features

 - Line-of-Sight (LOS) relocation for fast hub-to-hub movement
 - Rapid dead-end pruning with near-zero cost
-- Goal-biased priority queue (elevation, airflow, branch potential, etc.)
+- Goal-biased priority queue using elevation, airflow, branch potential, and survival heuristics
 - Probabilistic selection with uncertainty decay
-- Anomaly detection layer for hidden opportunities
+- Anomaly detection for hidden opportunities
-- Hybrid layer support for natural → man-made transitions
-- **Minimal "Gut Feeling" Ritual Layer** — a neutral, lightweight intention-setting mechanism
+- **Minimal Gut Feeling Ritual Layer** (v6.0) — a neutral coherence mechanism

-## The Gut Feeling Ritual Layer (Locked v6.0)
+## The Gut Feeling Ritual Layer (v6.0 Locked)

-The optional ritual layer is deliberately minimal and philosophically neutral:
+The optional ritual layer is deliberately minimal and philosophically neutral.
+It does not require belief in anything supernatural — only the pragmatic recognition that, in moments of high uncertainty, reinforcing internal coherence can improve outcomes.

 - **Periodic Ritual** (every 100 steps):
   `"Please, universal subconsciousness, guide my consciousness."`